Cyber Fire Classes

 In this course, you will learn how to take a packet capture file containing an unknown custom binary protocol, and extract encoded/obfuscated payloads into decoded command and control and file transfer traffic.

-This course covers both memory and disc forensics.
+This course primarily focuses on volatile memory based forensics.
 Beginning with an overview of forensics, we dive into forensic techniques for rapid incident response, with a focus on understanding from a conceptual level, not just following recipes.

 Determining what software does without having to run anything is the core skill of Malware Analysis: we use this to report on malicious software (Malware) without further compromising computation resources by infection.
 Students analyze malware using static and dynamic analysis techniques, and learn to monitor the actions of executing malware and extract indicators of compromise.